Braoden/SolarSym/README.md

 The simulation uses real world values with multiple scales to handle astronomical distances:
 - `dimension_scale`: 1e-6 (converts meters to renderable units)
-- `distance_scale`: 5 (additional distance compression for visual purposes only) *changed to 50 past the asteroid belt*
+- `distance_scale`: 5 (additional distance compression for visual purposes only) *increased to 50 past the asteroid belt*
 - `size_scale`: 3 (increases the sizes of objects for visual purposes only)
 - `time_scale`: 1e5 (speeds up simulation time)